-Native MS Overview
+Native Mass Spectrometry (MS) Overview

 Learn about native MS and the benefits and challenges of the emerging technology

-What is native MS?
+What is native mass spectrometry (MS)?

 Mass Spectrometry (MS) is an analytical technique that is used to measure the mass to charge ratio of ions.
 Native MS (nMS) is an emerging approach for studying large biomolecules and their complexes in the solution via the electrospray ionization mass spectrometry (ESI-MS), while maintaining as much as possible the native structural features of the analytes and their interactions in the gas phase during the electrospray processes.
 The approach has gained significant traction in studying monoclonal antibodies (mAb), antibody-drug conjugates (ADCs), protein-protein complexes, protein-ligand interactions, and adeno-associated virus (AAVs), to name just a few.

 Native MS can disclose the composition, stoichiometry, kinetics, stability, and structure of subunits of proteins and protein complexes in a high-throughput manner.
 Improper protein folding can promote nonspecific protein aggregation by preventing their cofactor from attaching to them.
 As a result, many diseases can occur; that’s why it’s vital to examine these proteins’ structural components.

 - The fundamental benefit of Native MS is that it preserves the biomolecule’s native folded state, or in other words, the structure, and functionalities of the biomolecule prior to and during the ionization event.
 For example, nMS is used to study protein-protein complexes and protein-ligand binding for high-throughput drug screening, before in-depth functional and structural validation of the potential interactions.